 Academic Scholarships at St Edward’s are available for entry at 13+ and 16+

-The closing date for 13+ applications is Monday 19th February 2017, the 16+ entrance and scholarship deadline was Monday 16th October 2017.
+The closing date for 13+ applications is Monday 18th February 2018, the 16+ entrance and scholarship deadline is Monday 15th October 2018.

 cademic endeavour lies at the heart of St Edward’s.
 All pupils are expected to work hard and take advantage of the opportunities for intellectual advancement available to them.
 For those pupils who demonstrate exceptional academic ability, St Edward’s offers Academic Scholarships and Exhibitions on entry to the School at Year 9 and Year 12.
 Details for candidates in Year 9 are below left, and the criteria for awarding in Year 12, which all entrants are eligible for are below right.